eli-ams/scymol/README.md

     - `no-scymol`: (optional): Skips installing Scymol files from its GitHub repository.
 This option is useful if you only need the environment, such as when cloning a repository to work in an IDE like PyCharm.
 4. Activate the Scymol Conda environment and run Scymol by invoking `scymol`.
-Note that this environment is local, so you must specify its path when activating it, such as `conda activate /home/user_name/Desktop/scymol`.
+Note that this environment is local, so you must specify its path when activating it, such as `conda activate /path/to/local/dir/scymol`.

+> Note: When installing on Virtual Machines, Servers, or other environments with limited graphical interfaces, ensure
+> that `libxcb-xinerama0` is installed.

 #### 2.2 Virtual Environment